demisto/content/Packs/MicrosoftExchangeOnline/Integrations/SecurityAndCompliance/README.md

 ### Enabling Client Side Basic Authentication
+Client side basic authentication is necessary for O365 - Security And Compliance and is necessary for Powershell remoting.

+Per [Microsoft's documentation](https://learn.microsoft.com/en-us/powershell/exchange/connect-to-scc-powershell?source=recommendations&view=exchange-ps), Security & Compliance PowerShell still requires Basic authentication in WinRM as described Prerequisites for the Exchange Online PowerShell module.
+REST API cmdlets that allow you to turn off Basic authentication in WinRM are not yet available for the Connect-IPPSSession cmdlet.
+For more information, see Updates for the EXO V3 module).

+It is important to note that there are two types of basic authentication.
+The one that was deprecated which is the server side, and the other version which is the client side basic auth.
+What the exchange library does when client side basic auth is enabled is to instead of sending "user:pass" in the headers, it sends "Bearer xyz".
+The Exchange client itself, does not know the difference between the headers so when client basic auth is disabled, the bearer token can’t be sent.

 Please note: The use of Username and Password is not indicative of the use of basic authentication.
 The PowerShell session uses modern authentication as noted [here](https://learn.microsoft.com/en-us/powershell/exchange/connect-to-scc-powershell?view=exchange-ps#connect-to-security--compliance-powershell-without-a-login-prompt-unattended-scripts).